vqasimov12/vqasimov12/ReadMe.md

 # 💫 About Me:
 Hi there!
-I'm Vaqif, currently pursuing a Bachelor's degree in Computer Engineering at the Azerbaijan State Oil and Industry University (ASOIU).<br><br>🎓 I'm also enhancing my skills in .NET and its technologies, particularly C#, at STEP IT Academy.
+I'm Vaqif,<br><br>🎓 I currently pursuing a Bachelor's degree in Computer Engineering at the Azerbaijan State Oil and Industry University (ASOIU).<br><br>🎓 🛠️I'm also enhancing my skills in .NET and its technologies, particularly C#, at STEP IT Academy.
 My focus is on building responsive and efficient applications, with experience in both desktop and web development.<br><br>🚀 I'm passionate about learning new technologies, solving complex problems, and continuously improving my programming skills.
 I enjoy working on projects that challenge me to think critically and expand my knowledge.<br><br>💻 Check out my repositories to see what I'm working on

 ## 🌐 Socials: